 Journalism – in whatever guise – is about storytelling.
 This module explores a range of skills in telling stories across a range of media, from audio and video to interactivity and social media, as well as the ethical issues that narrative techniques raise.
 You’ll create a narrative that runs across multiple platforms.

 Research skills and a critical mindset are essential both in journalism and academic study.
 This module develops both, alongside core methodological and project management skills that aid the successful completion of the MA project, as well as the potential for routes into PhD progression beyond.

-Media production demands a wide variety of skills, from data journalism, multimedia and liveblogging to SEO and social media management.
-In this module you’ll get the opportunity to practise all those skills as you build your speed and adaptability in reporting regularly for a website.
+Multiplatform production demands a wide variety of skills, from being able to identify and gather stories, finding sources and handling data, to using mobile tools to report live on events, applying SEO and social media management skills, and working in online, radio and TV contexts.
+In this module you’ll get the opportunity to practise all those skills as you build your speed and adaptability in reporting regularly in a range of newsroom contexts.

 Media Law, Ethics and Security